Recharging for a more sustainable future

 Rechargeable batteries are not new for IKEA.
 But the focus on rechargeable batteries is part of IKEA’s decision to remove all non-rechargeable alkaline batteries from the global home furnishing range to enable people to live a healthier and more sustainable life at home.
 IKEA globally sold about 300 million alkaline batteries in 2019.

 With the decision to phase out non-rechargeable alkaline batteries, IKEA wishes to inspire consumers, who need to use batteries frequently, to make a switch to rechargeable batteries.
-Studies indicate that regular use over time enables consumers to both save money and reduce waste at home.
+Studies indicate that over time, regular use enables consumers to save money and reduce waste at home.

 “The focus on rechargeable batteries is directly connected to solid waste reduction and cost reduction for the customer.
 It will be a lot more convenient for customers to use rechargeable batteries for a lot of products.
 The LADDA battery, for example, can be charged over 500 times.
 You don’t need to buy new batteries all the time; you can reuse them.
 It saves a lot of money in the long term and will also save the planet from a lot of waste batteries, which would be the case if you only use alkaline batteries,” says Jimmie.